-Recteq X-Fire Pro 825 review: A smart grill that pulls double duty
+Recteq X-Fire Pro 825 review: a smart grill that pulls double duty

 At a glance:

-- Dual-mode pellet grill with separate Smoke and Grill controls
+- Dual‑mode pellet grill that switches between Smoke (225‑400 °F) and Grill (up to 1,200 °F) using separate controls

 Design and build quality